 Rebranding is expensive so the last thing businesses want is for their new rebrand to not appeal to their newly established audience.

 Rebranding can be done on two scales either only the product/service they’re promoting gets rebranded or the whole company, which is known as a corporate rebrand.

 The reasons for which businesses rebrand can be divided into 2 parts, Proactive & Reactive.

-- Future Growth.
-This is when the company might be shifting it’s products and/or services to other countries (International Growth) and in order to have an “international appeal” they might rebrand accordingly to their audiences.
+This is when the company might be shifting its products and/or services to other countries to attract a target a different segment of the market and have an “international appeal”.

-- Changes in Trends or Relevancy.
 A brand might rebrand to stay relevant in modern times.
-This is especially true for brands that use to operate on traditional mediums but due to the rise in digital technology have shifted online.
+This is especially true for brands that used to operate on traditional mediums but due to the rise in digital technology have shifted online.
 To make this change a rebrand is necessary.

-As the name suggests reactive rebranding is when a company “reacts” to a situation and issues a rebrand.
+As the name suggests, reactive rebranding refers to a company “reacting” to a particular situation and issuing a rebrand.
 These are usually done under the following circumstances:

-- Negative publicity.
-Sometimes a brand might be represented by an offensive symbol or maybe the company might gain bad reputation due to a past event and in order to make up for it they might issue a rebrand to counter all the bad publicity.
+Sometimes a brand might be represented by an offensive symbol or maybe the company might gain a bad reputation due to a past event and to make up for it they might issue a rebrand to counter all the bad publicity.

 Rebranding is a vital move for companies as not having a successful rebrand can be expensive.
 Companies rebrand either for a future purpose or by reacting to a situation or event.

 Ibrahim Ahmed is the founder and CEO of Mediacaterer – an Art & Design blog covering the latest news, tips, guides, and product reviews for beginners, intermediates, and professionals.
 He’s a self-taught graphic designer and writer hoping to help aspiring artists and designers make it big in the industry